thomassabbe/drone-object-detection-using-haar-cascades/README.md

 Welcome to the repository of object detection using haar cascades.

 Disclaimer: some of the functions inside this repo have options to debug.
 This contains text output and/or visual output.
+If you wish to see a practical tutorial, please visit [this link](https://youtu.be/hTDW3sl2i6g)

 # Content of this repository, in correct order of the library.py script:
   1. Color detection: Determine the color of an object using